 The suggestions mentioned above are described in our book about Valuable Agile Retrospectives.
 This book contains many exercises that you can use to facilitate retrospectives and advice for introducing and improving retrospectives.

-There’s an online community for the readers of our book and you can also subscribe yourself to the Valuable Agile Retrospectives mailing list to stay up to date on new retrospective exercises, experiences with retrospectives, and advice on how can do them.
+There’s an online community for the readers of our book to stay up to date on new retrospective exercises, experiences with retrospectives, and advice on how can do them.

 Do you have a question about retrospectives?
 All you have to do is ask your agile retrospective question :-).